Europe Africa Regional Members

 Our vision is to see Kenya free from meningitis and septicaemia.

-Meningitis Information Foundation (MIF) is a non-profit establishment registered in Kenya in 2018.
+Meningitis Information, Care and Research Foundation (MIF) is a non-profit establishment registered in Kenya in 2018.
 We are the first meningitis foundation in Kenya dedicated to fighting meningitis in East Africa.
-MIF aims to raise awareness and sensitize society about the signs and symptoms of meningitis and offer support services to those affected.
+MICRF aims to raise awareness and sensitize society about the signs and symptoms of meningitis and offer support services to those affected.
 In future, our trained field staff will assess where the charity will be most beneficial in providing support.